 Item Strongly Agree Disagree

 agree

 1 Most pupils drop out due to poverty 70% 20% 10%

-2 Children have to work at home before 59% 19% 22%
+2 Children have to work at home before they 59% 19% 22%

-they come to school an hence perform
+come to school an hence perform poorly

-poorly which leads to poor performance
+which leads to poor performance and hence

-and hence drop out
+drop out

-3 The school environment is not good due 60% 10% 30%
+3 The school environment is not good due to 60% 10% 30%

-to poverty and hence pupils drop out 90 A
+poverty and hence students drop out

-4 Children do not have what to eat and 60% 15% 25%
+4 Children do not have what to eat and study 60% 15% 25%

-study when hungry yet they do not
+when hungry yet they do not understand and

-understand and hence drop out
+hence drop out

-5 The distances from home to school are 50% 20% 30%

-long and pupils reach school when they

-are tired and therefore cannot

-concentrate in class which leads to

-school drop out
+5 The distances from home to school are long and pupils reach school when they are tired and therefore cannot concentrate in class which leads to school drop out 50% 20% 30%

 6 Parents are poor and therefore their 40% 5% 55%

-daughters drop out of school to get
+daughters drop out of school to get married

-married so that they are paid dowry.
+so that they are paid dowry.

+h rae: Brimany Bata L J

-According to the table 70% of pupils drop out due to poverty,59% have to work at home before they go to school which lives them tired and therefore cannot concentrate in class, 60% leave school because the school environment is not good and this includes large classes few instructional materials among others.50% agree that long distances for pupils are a burden and there fore pupils ended up dropping out and 40% said that parents forced girls to leave school early to get married due to poverty.
+According to the table 70% of pupils drop out due to poverty,59% have to work at home before they go to school which lives them tired and therefore cannot concentrate in class, 60% leave school because the school environment is not good and this includes large classes few instructional materials among others.50% agree that long distances for students are a burden and there fore students ended up dropping out and 40% said that parents forced girls to leave school early to get married due to poverty.

-The study found out that pupils from poor homes found it very difficult to cope with the school environment since they lacked many things that is they did not have enough or good food to eat, they did not have school uniforms and were always sent home for school fees these alone lead to frustration and the child hating the school environment and this therefore leads to school drop out.
+The study found out that students from poor homes found it very difficult to cope with the school environment since they lacked many things that is they did nit have enough or good food to eat, they did not have school uniforms and were always sent home for school fees these alone lead to frustration and the child hating the school environment and this therefore leads to school drop out.

-4.6 Exposure of pupils and staff to indiscipline
+4.7 Exposure of pupils and staff to indiscipline